 Reasonable Regulations.
 Effective January 1, 2020, associations cannot directly prohibit or indirectly limit day care homes.
 However, they may adopt reasonable regulations that include:

 - Licensing.
 The homeowner or tenant operator must obtain proper licensing, and any other licensing that may be required.
 Different conditions and requirements are imposed by California law for small family and large family day care homes regarding state and local licensing.
-H&S §§1597.44-46; 1597.465.
-Associations should check both the validity and type of license with the local Community Care Licensing Division Child Care Office. /li>
+H&S §§ 1597.44-46; 1597.465.
+Associations can check the validity and type of license with the local Community Care Licensing Division Child Care Office.

 - Local & State Laws.
 Day care operators must comply with all local and state laws regulating the licensing and operations of a day care center.